bmoussaud/tap-operator/README.md

 data:
   values.yaml: |
     ---
+    tap_install:
+      values:
         tap_version: 1.7.0
 ```

-The deployed TAP configuration can use ` #@ data.values.tap_version` to manage the version
+The deployed TAP configuration can use ` #@ data.values.tap_install.values.tap_version` to manage the version